IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Hellion Beams being invisible

+-Prismic Banshee and supreme pinky should not properly handle gravitation potion's effects properly on screen

 -'The Whole Experience' not working on Killer Fly Swarm; you can now refight that boss

 -Cyber Scythe's max range growing smaller with melee speed instead of larger